Ajay Jadeja: International career

-Match-fixing scandal
+Match-fixing allegations

 Jadeja's cricketing achievements were later overshadowed by a 5-year ban for match-fixing.
-The ban was later quashed by the Delhi High Court on 27 January 2003, making Jadeja eligible to play domestic and international cricket.
+The ban was later removed by the Delhi High Court on 27 January 2003, who acquitted Jadeja, making him eligible to play domestic and international cricket.
 Jadeja had approached the Delhi High Court on 2 February 2001, challenging the BCCI order imposing the five-year ban on the basis of the K. Madhavan Committee recommendations.
+The Delhi High Court declared that the investigation had been one-sided, unfairly carried out, and used inadmissible evidence, and cleared Jadeja of any wrongdoing.
 He was back playing Ranji in 2003.

 After cricket

 In 2015, Jadeja was appointed as the main coach for Delhi cricket team but he resigned from the post.
-Jadeja is currently a cricket commentator.
+He worked as a cricket commentator and pundit for SET Max during number of Indian Premier League seasons in the Extra Innings show.
+He has also worked as cricket expert- analyst for news channels such as NDTV, Aajtak, Cricbuzz and more.